Santiago Arias

-Santiago Arias Naranjo (born 13 January 1992) is a Colombian professional footballer who plays as a right-back for Major League Soccer club FC Cincinnati and the Colombia national team.
+Santiago Arias Naranjo (born 13 January 1992) is a Colombian professional footballer who plays as a right-back for Campeonato Brasileiro Série A club Bahia and the Colombia national team.

+Arias began his career at La Equidad, before moving to Sporting CP in Portugal in 2011.
+In 2013 he signed for Dutch side PSV, where he won three Eredivisie titles and two Johan Cruyff Shield trophies, and was named Eredivisie Player of the Year for the 2017–18 season.
+In 2018 he transferred to Atlético Madrid in Spain, where he won the 2018 UEFA Super Cup, later having loan spells at Bayer Leverkusen and Granada.
+After a stint with FC Cincinnati in Major League Soccer, where he won the Supporters' Shield in 2023, he joined Bahia in 2024.

+At international level, Arias represented the Colombia U17 and the Colombia U20 before making his senior debut for the Colombia national team in 2013.
+He has earned over 60 caps and appeared at the 2014 and 2018 editions of the FIFA World Cup, as well as in the 2015, 2016 where Colombia finished third, 2019, and 2024 where Colombia finished as runners-up.

 Club career

 La Equidad

 Arias was a youth product of the La Equidad academy.
 He was moved into the senior squad during 2009 making his professional debut that same year against Deportes Tolima.
 He soon became a regular for the Bogotá based club and racked up 28 appearances.
 His notable performances earned him the opportunity to represent his nation at the 2011 FIFA U-20 World Cup hosted in Colombia.
 After a successful spell at his club and internationally, he soon moved to Portugal to join the ranks of Lisbon team Sporting CP.

 Sporting CP

 While representing the U20 national Colombian side in 2011, Arias attracted the scouts of Sporting CP.
 On 1 July 2011, Arias was ultimately signed by Sporting on a 5-year contract for a transfer free of €300,000.
-He made his European debut on 6 November replacing Matías Fernández in the 80th minute against U.D.
+He made his debut in Portugal on 6 November replacing Matías Fernández in the 80th minute against U.D.
 Leiria.
 Despite making his first team debut, Arias spent most of his playing time with the B-Squad where he scored a goal in 28 appearances.
 He occasionally made appearances with the first squad, but never broke in for a permanent spot.